-Jessica Houston holds an MA from Columbia University.
-She has travelled to the Arctic on numerous occasions, including as an invited artist aboard a Cape Farewell voyage.
+Jessica has traveled to the Arctic on numerous occasions, including as an invited artist aboard a Cape Farewell voyage.
 She has created site-specific works for the New Jersey MOCA, Asbury Park, New Jersey; the Castello di Corigliano, Puglia, Italy; Governors Island, NY, NY and The Albany Airport, Albany, NY.
-Select exhibitions & projects include Art Mûr Gallery, (Montrèal, QC); Light on Sound (collaboration with Maya Pindyck), Lewis Latimer House Museum (Flushing, NY); Art in Odd Places (NY, NY); International Polar Year Conference (Oslo, Norway); The Painting Center (NY, NY); Printed Matter (NY, NY); Museum of Contemporary Art (Detroit, MI); Arts House (Melbourne, Australia) and Chiesa di San Lorenzo (Florence, Italy).
+Select exhibitions & projects include Art Mûr Gallery, (Montréal, QC); Light on Sound (collaboration with Maya Pindyck), Lewis Latimer House Museum (Flushing, NY); Art in Odd Places (NY, NY); International Polar Year Conference (Oslo, Norway); Printed Matter (NY, NY); Museum of Contemporary Art (Detroit, MI); Arts House (Melbourne, Australia) and Chiesa di San Lorenzo (Florence, Italy).
 She has been awarded residencies at The Albers Foundation in Bethany, CT; NES in Skagaströnd, Iceland; at the CAMAC Centre of Art, Science and Technology in France; and with Rosenclaire in Italy.
-She was the recipient of a project grant from the Canada Council for the Arts in 2017.
-She teaches at The Metropolitan Museum of Art, and she has lectured at Columbia University; Concordia University; Ontario College of Art & Design University; Montréal Museum of Fine Arts; and The Art Institute of Florence, Italy.
+She is the recipient of a project grant from the Canada Council for the Arts in 2017.
+She teaches at The Metropolitan Museum of Art, and she has lectured at Columbia University; The New School Parsons; Concordia University; Ontario College of Art & Design University; Montréal Museum of Fine Arts; and The Art Institute of Florence, Italy.
 Her works are in the collections of La collection Prêt d’œuvres d’art (CPOA), Musée National Des Beaux-Arts du Quebec; Bank of Montréal, Toronto; and the Consulate General of Monaco, Montréal.